LightningDrop/SkateboardML/trickclassifier.md

 ])
 ```

 We create our labels so that the Neural net can choose between the 2 tricks.
+(TODO: I thought we had to add another trick so this would work?)
-Then we create a new variable called encoder so that we can binarize the 2 options we have and we then use the fit function to fit the encoder to the tricks or classes we want to be classified.
+Then we create a new variable called `encoder` that maps back and forth between the text class labels that humans understand and the numeric encoding that the model understands.
 We then move on to defining our model.

-The model that we define basically takes our input and gives us our output.
-We are building our model with the mind that we have one input and one output so we use the Sequential object in keras to reflect that.
-We then define the layers of our sequential model.
+The model takes input and produces output, as with any machine learning model.
 Each layer does something different for our model.
-The Masking layer ignores padding so that it makes the learning process more efficient because all elements of our array will not always be filled with unique values.
-The next layer we define is our LSTM layer which is a derivative of a Recurrent Neural Network.
-A RNN is… The arguments that you can provide are numerous but the ones that we use for our LSTM application are the units, the dropout, and the recurrent dropout.
-We set the units of neurons to 512.
-I choose this number because it is smaller than 2048 which is the length of the array.
-If we increased the number of neurons then we would make the network more powerful but then we would also increase train time to some degree.
+The `Masking` layer ignores padding so that it makes the learning process more efficient because all elements of our array will not always be filled with unique values.
+The next layer we define is our LSTM layer which is a derivative of a Recurrent Neural Network (RNN).
+An RNN can be complex, but the ones that we use for our LSTM application are the units, the dropout, and the recurrent dropout.
+We set the units of neurons to 512 because it is smaller than 2048 which is the length of the array.
+If we increased the number of neurons, then we would make the network more powerful, but would also increase training time.
 The dropout argument we use is probabilistically excluded from activation and weight updates while training a network.
 This has the effect of reducing overfitting and improving model performance.
 Recurrent dropout masks (or "drops") the connections between the recurrent units.
 We then go on to define our dense layer.
 The dense layer defines how many neurons we have for our application so we have 256 neurons available.
 We also provide an activation argument with it.
 We then move on to our own independent Dropout layer which we just use as to not overfit the data.
-We then move on to our last dense layer Which is just set to the length of our labels variable so 2 because we have 2 different options for probabilistic output.
+Finally, we use a dense layer that outputs the probability that each input belongs to one of the originally specified classes.

 ```python
 model.compile(loss='binary_crossentropy',